AviatrixSystems/Docs/HowTos/field_notices.rst

 **Recommended Solution:**

-If all your gateway names have less than 44 characters, you are not impacted by this issue If any of your gateway names have more than 50 characters (including "-hagw") please schedule a downtime, delete them, and create them again with shorter names(<44 chars, <39 chars if you have an HA for them).
+* If all your gateway names(including ha gateways) have less than 44 characters, you are not impacted by this issue
-If any of your gateway names have more than 44 characters, you have two options While in 6.3, you can delete them and recreate them with names shorter than 44 characters (39 chars max, if you plan to have HA gateway, to account for 5 extra characters in "-hagw" which will be appended to the HA gateway name)
+* If the name length of any of your gateways is 45 to 50 characters, you have two options

+    * While in 6.3, you can delete them and recreate them with names shorter than 44 characters (39 chars max, if you plan to have HA gateway, to account for 5 extra characters in "-hagw" which will be appended to the HA gateway name)
-Upgrade to 6.4.
+    * Upgrade to 6.4.
 Some gateways will not be in "green/up".
 To recover, head to Controller/Onboarding and click in "AWS" icon and enter "av.com".
 All gateways should come up in "green/up" status.
 If not, please perform "Troubleshoot/Diagnostics/Gateway/ForceUpgrade" on the affected gateways.
+* If any of your gateway names have more than 50 characters (including "-hagw") please schedule a downtime, delete them, and create them again with shorter names(<44 chars, <39 chars if you have an HA for them).

 If you need further support, please head to our support portal at https://support.avaiatrix.com and open a new ticket.